NRG Stadium: Hockey

-On September 23, 2011 the Dallas Stars and the Phoenix Coyotes were scheduled to play a preseason game.
+On September 23, 2011, the Dallas Stars and the Phoenix Coyotes were scheduled to play a preseason game.
 This proposed game was later canceled citing costs to put ice in the stadium.

 Other events

 Rice University uses executive offices in the stadium to teach a professional sports management class.

+The stadium hosted WrestleMania 25 on April 5, 2009.

-The Howdy Modi event was held on September 22, 2019 by Texas India Forum.
+The Howdy Modi event was held on September 22, 2019, by Texas India Forum.

 During the summer of 2019, the stadium hosted two international conventions of Jehovah's Witnesses, gathering thousands of delegates from around the world.